sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 ### Event sourcing approach

-One of the most mature approaches to implement real-time data ingestion is to use an event-driven architecture.
+One of the most mature approaches to implementing real-time data ingestion is to use an event-driven architecture.
 The idea is to observe what is happening in the data layer of the applications, i.e., which data is changing as a result of business operations, and to capture that set of changes in a message.

 ![Event sourcing approach](/assets/img/cdc-event-driven.png){: .mx-auto.d-block :}